*Updated June 2019 after Trump passed new travel regulations

 Many people asked how I was able to go since it was illegal or how I was going with the travel ban, and these questions would occasionally have me worriedly consulting Google to make sure I hadn’t missed something crucial!
 I’ve also learned the hard way not to always trust Google results (ie: I trusted the first page of Google and it led me astray with Chinese visa information).
-But you are an American and it is your dream to travel to Cuba, fear not, you can make your dream a reality.
+But if you are an American and it is your dream to travel to Cuba, fear not, you can make your dream a reality.

 Are you legally allowed to travel to Cuba as an American?

 Yes!
 Technically, you are not legally allowed to travel as a “tourist” but there are legal ways around this.
 Keep reading.